The Daily Snapshot: Summary of the Day using Raw Data in Google Sheets

 ✍️ 2.
 Complete Diary Log

-The Complete Diary Log section is written manually at the end of each day — a stream of consciousness I later refine through Apps Script.
+The Complete Diary Log section is written manually at the end of each day.

 It captures context: what I did, thought, and felt that day, preserved with timestamps and formatting for reflection.